prjctgeek/foodie/content/recipes/sriratcha_cucumber_pickles.md

 +++

-Excellent addtion to a salad, and the brine can act as the acid.
+Excellent addition to a salad, and the brine can act as the acid.

 <!-- more -->
 These are 'refrigerator pickles', not needing a water bath or fermentation.
 They really can ~~rest~~ for as little as 24 hours before enjoying.
-The picle juice can actually act as the vinegar in an oil and vinegar dressing on a simple salad.
+The pickle juice can actually act as the vinegar in an oil and vinegar dressing on a simple salad.

 - 1 cucumber, sliced thin on a mandolin
-- 1/4 C sriratcha
+- 1/4 C sriracha
 - 1 C vinegar
-- 1 T seaseme oil
+- 1 T sesame oil
 - 1 shallot
 - 1 T sugar

-Slice the cucumber and shallot thinly using a mandoline or sharp knife.
-Mix the vinegar, oil, sugar and sriratcha.
+Slice the cucumber and shallot thinly using a mandolin or sharp knife.
+Mix the vinegar, oil, sugar and sriracha.